freekode/tp2intervals/README.md

 All files are available for download on [Release page](https://github.com/freekode/tp2intervals/releases/latest).

-### Deprecation Notice ⚠️
+### TrainerRoad Updates ⚠️

-There will be no updates for TrainerRoad platform.

 I don't have access to TrainerRoad anymore.
 Account, which I used, cancelled subscription.
 I don't use the platform and it's too expensive to have it for occasional fixes.
-I was able to fix some problems using only on logs, but they updating API and some problems can't be fix without access.
-Sorry about that.
-I will continue to fix what I can using only logs.
+To fix issues I can only relay on logs and HAR files (soon will add how to create it) from you.

 ### TrainingPeaks features